CaterinaNavarro/excel-data-extractor/README.md

 * byteArrayContent
 * ignoreUnindicatedFields: If true does not make any validations on the fields that exists in the sheet but were not indicated as fields, as consequence it does not extract them neither.
 If false validate the sheet contains the columns indicated only.
 * sheetIndex: Sheet index to extract, as default it is the first.
-* The rows parsed into the output class list.
+* The rows converted into the output class list.